qiaoen17/tp/docs/UserGuide.md

 ### Unmarking a tutorial: `unmarktut`

-The `unmarktut` feature allows you to unmark the tutorial as complete.
+This feature allows you to unmark the tutorial as complete.
 If a tutorial was mistakenly marked as done, you can undo it using this feature.

 Format: `unmarktut INDEX`